The Customer Relationship Management (CRM) tool is vital for all companies, whatever the size, the sector, the activity...

 - Several teams use the CRM of the company, and due to lack of time, it is common not to look if the contact already exists in the CRM before creating a new record.

-- A contact or company entered the CRM with a spelling error.
+- A contact or company entered in the CRM with a spelling error.

 - A customer or prospect who changes company may be "reinserted" in the CRM as a new contact instead of updating the record.

-The risk is therefore to contact several times a single person...
+The risk is therefore to contact a single person several times...
 The credibility of the personalization of your messages will then be affected.

 Do not have wrong and old data in your CRM

-When you enter data manually in your CRM, the error is possible : bad civility, inversion of first name and surname, wrong or obsolete email.
+When you enter data manually in your CRM, an error is possible: bad civility, inversion of first name and surname, wrong or obsolete email.

-It is also possible to have unwanted characters because of format incompatibility issues between the collection source and the database, or the insertion of emojis following a scrap from LinkedIn for example, and an import directly into the CRM.
+It is also possible to have unwanted characters because of format incompatibility issues between the collection source and the database, or the insertion of emojis following a scrap from LinkedIn for example, and to import this directly into the CRM.

-An erroneous data can have heavy consequences on your business strategy: high bounce rate, and loss of credibility if the personalization is not right.
-(Saying hello Mr. when addressing a woman can be somewhat offensive 😉)
+Erroneous data can have heavy consequences on your business strategy: high bounce rate, and loss of credibility if the personalization is not right.
+(Saying "Hello Mr." when addressing a woman can be somewhat offensive 😉)